-Francisco was determined to start over after leaving Pilgrim and subsequently discovered Options for Community Living.
-Francisco believes that Options helped change his life, providing him a home and support when he needed it the most.
+Francisco was determined to start over after leaving Pilgrim and subsequently discovered Options for Community Living, Inc. Francisco believes that Options helped change his life, providing him a home and support when he needed it the most.
 Options helped empower Francisco to rebuild his life and to mend the family relationships that were severed by his substance abuse.
 “I feel so lucky because there is no better place for me than Options,” Francisco said.
 His painting was Francisco’s way of showing his gratitude to an organization that he loves very much.

 “I was honored when I looked up and saw Francisco proudly walking in our door with his painting; not just because it’s a beautiful piece of art – which it is – but because of the happiness and hope that I saw in his eyes when he presented us with this special gift,” said Yolanda Robano-Gross, Options’ executive director.